dask/dask-blog/_posts/2019-08-26-dask-on-summit.md

 It looks like Dask is trying to use a file-based lock.
 Unfortunately some NFS systems don't like file-based locks, or handle them very slowly.
+In the case of Summit, the home directory is actually mounted read-only from the compute nodes, so a file-based lock will simply fail.
 Looking up the `is_locking_enabled` function we see that it checks a configuration value.

 ```python